boylesoftware/x2node-tutorial/README.md

 Now if we submit JSON with tried before, the order will be created with a single line item for product #1 and quantity 4.

+_The part below is going to change soon.
+Currently, it's a known issue that normalization does not work with record updates.
+In the fixed framework version the patch application will be separated from generation of the SQL statements allowing record modification in between those two record update phases._

 But how do we handle the same situation when an existing order record is updated?
-We have already seen the `beforeUpdateSave` hook in our `account.js` handler and we could place our line items consolidation logic it in the `order.js` handler.
+We have already seen the `beforeUpdateSave` hook in our `account.js` handler and we could place our line items consolidation logic in the `order.js` handler.
 One problem though, if we try to do it we still get the [HTTP 500](https://tools.ietf.org/html/rfc7231#section-6.6.1) error caused by our `UNIQUE` database constraint violation.

 The problem is that the `beforeUpdateSave` hook cannot modify the record passed to it.
-Or rather it can modifiy it, but it will not affect the database updated logic.
-This is because how the patch is processed by the framework&mdash;as the patch instructions are processed, both the record get updated and a series of SQL statements used to update the database is generated simultaneously.
+Or rather it can modifiy it, but it will not affect the database update logic.
+This is because how the patch is processed by the framework&mdash;as the patch instructions are processed, both the record get updated and a series of SQL statements used to update the database is generated simultaneously _(this behaviour is going to change soon)_.
 So, changing the record after the patch has been applied won't change the generated SQL statements.
 But we still can make a check in our `beforeUpdateSave` hook in the `order.js` handler to prevent the internal server error and convert it to the submitted patch problem:

 ```javascript
 'use strict';